Hardik8491/PortFolio_Hardik_2024/README.md

+For embedding previews from GitHub repositories, GitHub itself doesn't support direct iframe embedding for live previews, as it focuses primarily on code rather than live project hosting.
+However, you can add preview images and external links to live demos (such as those deployed on Vercel) in your README file.
+Here’s how to structure the README file to enhance interactivity and provide links to live previews:

+---

 # Hardik Bhammar Web Development Portfolio

 Welcome to my web development portfolio!
-Here, I showcase a collection of my web development projects, each demonstrating my skill in Next.js, React, and other modern technologies to build engaging and high-performance digital experiences.
+Here, I showcase a collection of my web development projects, each demonstrating my skills in Next.js, React, and other modern technologies to build engaging and high-performance digital experiences.

 ## About Me